Karthik7TR/Karthik_poc/step_by_step_instructions.md

 1. When it gets to the Deploy-dev stage's Running step, click Details to see the step function driving the blue/green deployment.
 1. Eventually you will get an email letting you know that your application is ready for review.
 As this is the initial deploy, go ahead and approve it.
 Next time we deploy however, we will look at the listener rules to understand how we do blue/green.
 1. The step function should finish a few seconds later.
-1. Navigate into the console to EC2 | Loadbalancers.
+1. Navigate in the console to EC2 | Loadbalancers.
+This should be done in the deployment account.
 You should be able to find your ALB by searching the name.
-It will take the syntax `a204820-${projectName}-${GroupName}-dev`
+It will take the syntax `a204820-dojo-${TEN-Acct-Id}-dev`
 1. Find the DNS name for your ALB.
 For example, mine is `internal-a204820-dojo-u6065223-dev-23278987.us-east-1.elb.amazonaws.com`
 1. Run the following command using cloud-tool:
 ```sh